Moving NS Punctures on Super Spheres

-which in turn follow from the linearised superconformal condition, $D_\theta \delta z=\theta D_\theta \delta \theta+\delta \theta$.
-In terms of these we then have:
+which in turn follow from the linearised superconformal condition $D_\theta \delta z=\theta D_\theta \delta \theta+\delta \theta$.
+In terms of these, we then have

-and we define the supermoduli variations, $\delta\t{\mathbf{z}};\!\delta\mathbf{z}|\delta\bm{\theta}$, in terms of these as the change in frame at the location of the puncture:
+and we define the supermoduli variations $\delta\wt{\bm{z}};\!\delta\bm{z}|\delta\bm{\theta}$ in terms of these as the change in frame at the location of the puncture

-From (\ref{eq:deltaztztheta}) and (\ref{eq:deltabfztztheta}) it is seen that,
+From \eqref{eq:deltaztztheta} and \eqref{eq:deltabfztztheta}, it is seen that

-We then rearrange the latter two relations and substitute the resulting set into (\ref{eq:deltaVtdeltaV}) to extract expressions for $\delta\t{\V}$ and $\delta\V$ in terms of the variations, $\delta\t{\mathbf{z}};\!\delta\mathbf{z}|\delta\bm{\theta}$.
-By analogy to (\ref{eq:deltaVtdeltaVvtvchi}) we can write:
+We then rearrange the latter two relations and substitute the resulting set into \eqref{eq:deltaVtdeltaV} to extract expressions for $\delta\wt{\V}$ and $\delta\V$ in terms of the variations, $\delta\wt{\bm{z}};\!\delta\bm{z}|\delta\bm{\theta}$.
+By analogy to \eqref{eq:deltaVtdeltaVvtvchi}, we can write

-and, in particular, this procedure leads to:
+and, in particular, this procedure leads to

-where we also took into account the super curvature expressions (\ref{eq:supercurv}), namely:
+where we also took into account the super curvature expressions \eqref{eq:supercurv}, namely

-Of course, in the terms involving the combination $\frac{1}{2}D_\theta\EuScript{R}_{\tilde{z}\theta}$ we can trivially replace this combination with 1, but we restored this explicitly to emphasise that the terms it appears multiplied by would have been absent in flat superspace (where instead $D_\theta\EuScript{R}_{\tilde{z}\theta}$ would equal zero).
-In particular, in conjunction with the first relation in (\ref{eq:supercurv2}), it allows us to differentiate between terms that appear due to super curvature of the super Riemann surface and terms that would have been present also in the absence of super curvature. \sk
+Of course, in the terms involving the combination $\frac{1}{2}D_\theta\EuScript{R}_{\tilde{z}\theta}$ we can trivially replace this\footnote{In fact, displaying the quantity $\frac{1}{2}D_\theta\EuScript{R}_{\tilde{z}\theta}$ explicitly, as we have done in \eqref{eq:deltaVtdeltaVdztdzdthbf}, requires that one carries out the computation with general super curvature before specifying that the underlying super Riemann surface is a super sphere, but (in order to keep the paper to a manageable size) I will not present the general super Riemann surface discussion here.} combination with 1, but we restored this explicitly to emphasise that the terms it appears multiplied by would have been absent in flat superspace (where instead $D_\theta\EuScript{R}_{\tilde{z}\theta}$ would equal zero).
+In particular, in conjunction with the first relation in \eqref{eq:supercurv2}, it allows us to differentiate between terms that appear due to super curvature of the super Riemann surface and terms that would have been present also in the absence of super curvature.